cjcenizal/complex-view/README.md

 Isolated scope is bad for component directives that need to play nicely with other directives, e.g. input-validation directives that work with ng-model.
 But when breaking a view down into nested templates and directives, you want to avoid implicitly relying on properties and methods on an inherited scope.

 Isolated scopes force dependencies to be explicit, encouraging more descriptive and maintainable code.
+Since you have to explicitly provide dependencies to a directive via attributes, you also gain some clues about a directive's role just by looking at how it's used in the template.

 #### Stay DRY with APIs